Monetary Regimes and Trade before the Classical Gold Standard: Evidence from the Latin Monetary Union: Introduction

 Do currency unions boost trade between their members?
 This question has driven hundreds of papers and generated more than 3000 estimates of the Euro's effect on trade alone \citep{Polak:19}.
 While most studies focus on the post-World War II period, a growing body of research has turned to earlier monetary arrangements.
 In this context, the present paper reexamines the Latin Monetary Union (LMU)---a 19\textsuperscript{th} century agreement among several European countries to standardize their currencies through a bimetallic system based on fixed gold and silver content—--and its effects on trade, by incorporating the latest advances in gravity modeling and explicitly accounting for the diverse landscape of European currency regimes during the early years of the LMU.

-Despite economic theory and historical accounts providing many reasons why the LMU should have facilitated trade between its members, at least during its early years, the results of previous scholarly efforts have been elusive at best.
-The key theoretical benefit of a currency union by adopting a common currency, countries remove the need for currency conversion, which reduces transaction costs and uncertainty in cross-border pricing \citep{MiccoSteinOrdoñez:03}.
-Although the LMU did not have a common currency, it allowed coins issued by one member state to circulate freely and be accepted at face value in others by aligning the weight, fineness, and denomination of gold and silver coins.
+Although economic theory and historical accounts suggest several channels through which the LMU could have facilitated trade between its members, at least during its early years, previous studies have not found robust evidence of a positive trade effect.
+The key theoretical benefit of a contemporary currency union is that, by adopting a common currency, countries remove the need for currency conversion, thereby reducing transaction costs and uncertainty in cross-border pricing \citep{MiccoSteinOrdonez:03}.
+However, the LMU did not create a common currency in this modern sense.
+As emphasized by \citet{Flandreau:04}, exchange rate volatility among countries on metallic monetary regimes was relatively low by modern standards before the 1870s.
+Yet low exchange rate volatility does not imply that monetary arrangements were irrelevant for trade.
+By aligning the weight, fineness, and denomination of gold and silver coins, and by allowing coins issued by one member state to circulate and be accepted at face value in the others, the LMU could reduce expected trade costs through other margins: lower verification and settlement costs, greater certainty over the future maintenance of mint standards, and a reduced scope for unilateral debasements or restrictions on circulation.
+These frictions were especially relevant in a bimetallic setting, where fluctuations in the relative price of gold and silver repeatedly created incentives for national adjustments to coinage systems.
+The relevant trade channel was therefore not the disappearance of large exchange rate fluctuations, but the stabilization of expectations about future monetary conduct and the credibility of continued monetary cooperation among member countries.